Writing command line tools

 - Remove any leading dashes e.g.,

-, from the argument name - Replace any embedded dash
+-or--, from the argument name - Replace any embedded dash

-with an underscore_
+-with an underscore_

 print(f'host is {args.hostname}')